Generative Adversarial Network for Future Hand Segmentation from Egocentric Video: Method

 We now summarize the full architecture of our proposed EgoGAN model.
 The main idea is to explicitly model the underlying distribution of possible future head motion $m_g$ with the GAN, and use $m_g$ as additional cues to facilitate future hand mask segmentation from the video representations of the encoder network.
 Specifically, the video feature from the last encoder block $\phi^{5}_E(x)$ and generated future head motions $m_g$ are concatenated and fed into the first layer of the decoder as inputs.
 Therefore, we have:

 Hence, the decoder network jointly considers $\phi_E(x)$ and $m_g$ for predicting future hand masks $h$.

-\textbf{Training and Inference}.\ We adopt the standard adversarial training pipeline in~\cite{goodfellow2014generative}, where G and D are trained to play against each other.
-Therefore, we let the gradients alternatively flow through D, and then G. We then use the binary cross-entropy loss to train the 3DFCN backbone:
+\textbf{Training and Inference}.\ We use the binary cross-entropy loss to train the 3DFCN encoder and decoder:

 where $\hat{h}$ denotes the ground truth of future hand masks.
-Note that our model does not need the future head motion as additional inputs for making an inference.
-Instead, our model is capable of generating future head motion and further predicting future hand masks based on only raw video frames.
-Notably, we freeze the encoder weights during the gradient step on G and D, and freeze the generator weights during the gradient step on the 3DFCN to isolate their training processes from each other.
+We adopt the standard adversarial training pipeline in~\cite{goodfellow2014generative}, where G and D are trained to play against each other.
+Therefore, we let the gradients alternatively flow through D, and then G. Moreover, we freeze the encoder weights during the gradient step on G and D, and freeze the generator weights during the gradient step on the 3DFCN to isolate their training processes from each other.

+Note that our model does not need the real future head motion as additional inputs at inference time.
+Instead, our model can generate future head motion and further predict future hand masks based on only raw video frames.